SamBumgardner/Intro-To-Video-Game-Development/about_our_class.md

  * I like making markdown lists, they're pretty cool.
  * Especially if my IDE supports previewing markdown (Visual Studio Code does)
  * If you're unfamiliar with Markdown, now's a great time to try things out!

+ ## Jessica Dean
+ Hello, I'm Jessica Dean.
+ I like to play games with my family and friends, especially card games.
+Some of my favorites are
+ * Speed
+ * Nertz
+ * Spades
+ * Pinochle
+ I like other games too, but I am especially fond of card games and like to keep cards with me just in case. :)